Money

 This lack of accountability made the Keyan government highly corrupt.
 It was in a position to choose which project should be funded based on a bidding competition.
 They blatantly abused its power by asking for 20 percent of the funding to secure the winning bid.

 Corruption and lack of accountability lead to bad services because it is used otherwise from project funding, and no one feels responsible that the project is happening.
-This means donor-funded projects of start with the best intention often fail.
+This means donor-funded projects that start with the best intention often fail.

 For example, the maize mills built all over Africa and were part of a plan to energize local economies are not used anymore.
 There is no fuel to run them, or no one in the community knows how to fix them.